Case Study

 4

-core platform components
+core platform capabilities

 SAF Book and Claim registry platform illustration